 The Ruffo Castle

 The most visited location in Scilla after the beach is the Ruffo Castle.
 The castle is built on a high cliff looking over to the imposing rocks and the azure waters of the sea.
 The castle was originally built for military purposes but had later been converted into a residential property in 1532 by Paolo Ruffo, the count.
-Paolo Ruffo had taken over Scilla in 1532 and had spent the next few years in this castle.
+Paolo Ruffo took over Scilla in 1532 and spent the next few years in this castle.
 From the castle visitors can enjoy beautiful views of the coast of Sicily and the Eolian Islands.

 Stay and Accommodation